image

 - Returned to Ireland: EU current affairs researcher

-- Returned to Australia: convenor, over fifty live-in workshops for LaTrobe University's Environmental Awareness Week, "Evolutionary Cul De Sac: ways out" co-produced by Friends of the Earth & Down to Earth.
+- Returned to Australia: Convenor, over fifty live-in workshops for LaTrobe University's Environmental Awareness Week, "Evolutionary Cul De Sac: ways out" co-produced by Friends of the Earth & Down to Earth.

 - Dance / singing teacher: primary/secondary students

-- Cultural Tourism/Arts consultant and publicist
+- Cultural Tourism/Arts consultant, publicist

 - Recording artist: Exploring "Celtic heritage" through songs, poems, essays.